Eliastik/page-shadow/ROADMAP.md

 * [ ] (Medium) Issue on Firefox with Mutation Observer (Invert colors)
 * [x] (Medium) Firefox bug: Page Color inversion - broken float: https://stackoverflow.com/questions/52937708/why-does-applying-a-css-filter-on-the-parent-break-the-child-positioning (difficult to fix)
     * Seems to be fixed on latest Firefox versions

+#### Planned/ideas

+* [ ] No longer rely on classes for styling (filter rules and background detection) -> auto generation of a CSS style sheet? (see https://developer.mozilla.org/fr/docs/Mozilla/Add-ons/WebExtensions/API/tabs/insertCSS)
+* [ ] Filters: UI to report a website problem
+* [ ] Filters: Element picker to create custom rule easily
+* [ ] Filters: match if an element is present in the page -> to match sites based on Medium/Gitlab/other types (conditonal filter)
+* [ ] Store filters on a Github repository ?